The Nuclear AMRC’s digital environment group helps manufacturers adopt industrial digital technologies with minimal risk and disruption.

 Our core work includes:

 - Data pathways from data acquisition to digital twins.
 We are developing a demonstrator system for digital pathways and their use in industry, ranging from sensor deployment, data collection and management to advanced visualisation cells for monitoring, controlling and optimising processes across a business.
-This will act as a test bed for the integration of digital technologies into specific processes, and allow developers to test and assess their own technologies.
+This will act as a test bed for integrating digital technologies into specific processes, and allow developers to test and assess their own technologies.

 - Cyber security to help manufacturers achieve Cyber Essentials standards and meet the requirements of ISO27001.
 We also research networked systems and security to make sure you can deploy digital technologies with confidence.

-Our digital workshop at Nuclear AMRC Midlands offers access to advanced visualisation capabilities including virtual reality and augmented/mixed/extended reality technologies which combine virtual models with the real world.
+Our digital workshop at Nuclear AMRC Midlands offers access to advanced visualisation capabilities including virtual reality, and augmented/mixed/extended reality technologies which combine virtual models with the real world.

 We are developing a digital manufacturing cell, combining virtual reality with motion tracking and data capture technologies, to provide a sandbox environment for process improvements, testing new manufacturing systems, and de-risking the adoption of digital technologies.